Skip to main content

 With the support of Humanitarian Coalition Canada, Save the Children in Lebanon is providing winterization and hygiene kits to families in Baalbak, Eastern Lebanon, who have been displaced due to the Lebanon-Israel Conflict.
 This assistance is crucial in helping families stay warm, protected, and maintain basic hygiene during the harsh winter months.

-How Save the Children responded
+How Save the Children is responding

 Supporting children's mental health and protection